marionwalton/media-and-society/index.md

 # Media & Society

 ![Media student](img/cap.svg)

+## What is a pocket textbook
 This is your [pocket textbook](/about/) for Media & Society.
 It's designed as an accessible guide to the ideas we'll explore in more detail in classes and course readings.

-Work through the chapters for an introduction to the ideas we explore in the course.
+The chapters are designed as a short, readable overview of the ideas we explore in the course.

 We're currently testing this format and several of the topics are still under development.
 We'd love your [feedback or suggestions](https://forms.office.com/Pages/ResponsePage.aspx?id=NUNFkk5Wz0ywsCREW4wD9x3s_0Z6PpBKt8EXUBVHZFtUQjQyUjA3T0JWNlZPRElOVFpGRFFBVFFIOS4u).